Sign Up to Our Newsletter!

 One of the members went from handcuffs to earning a master’s degree.
 She explained the reason that some people believe this group could be the answer to saving lives.

-“That isn’t who I want to be, that isn’t who I am,” Treterra Flowers said.
+“That isn’t who I want to be, that isn’t who I am,” said Treterra Flowers.

 There were few images that Flowers has of her face during her time in prison.
 When blurry mirrors made it hard to see her reflection behind bars, she used her time served to focus on what was on the inside.